no1msd/mstch/README.md

-Unit tests are using the [Catch](https://github.com/philsquared/Catch) framework and [rapidjson](http://rapidjson.org/) to parse the [Mustache specifications](https://github.com/mustache/spec), all included in the repository as git submodules.
+Unit tests are using the [Catch](https://github.com/philsquared/Catch) framework and [rapidjson](http://rapidjson.org/) to parse the [Mustache specifications](https://github.com/mustache/spec), all of which are included in the repository as git submodules.
 Various [Boost](http://www.boost.org/) libraries are also required to build them.

 Don't forget to initialize submodules: